MicrosoftDocs/customer-insights/ci-docs/data-unification-contacts.md

 The unified contact profile entity, called *ContactProfile*, displays in the **Semantic entities** section.
 The first successful unification run creates the unified *ContactProfile* entity.
 All subsequent runs expand that entity.

-The *ContactsCustomer* entity (preview) is created and displays in the **System** section.
+The *ContactsCustomer* entity (preview) is created and displays in the **Profiles** section.
 This entity contains the contact data without the links to the accounts.
 This entity is used as input into the semantic mapping and relationship steps of contact unification.

 Deduplication and conflation entities are created and display in the **System** section.
 A deduplicated entity for each of the source entities is created with the name **Deduplication_DataSource_Entity**.
 The **ContactsConflationMatchPairs** entity contains information about cross-entity matches.